Tararua Lodge, Whakapapa Ski field, Mt Ruapehu: Notes for newcomers

 Getting to the Lodge

-Most club trips leave from the Aotea Quay side of the railway station after work on Friday evening.
+Most club trips use private vehicles.
+The trip leader will confirm transport if you have indicated on the booking from that you require transport.
+Note that the driver will expect some recompense for fuel and running costs.
 Unless you hear otherwise, you will probably stop for takeaway food on the way up, and arrive at the car park about 11.00pm.
 Have a torch, boots and tramping gear (including waterproof parka, overtrousers, warm hat and gloves) at the top of your pack.